stapelberg/hugo/_posts/2017-08-19-golang_favorite.markdown

 ### Caveats

 Of course, no programming tool is entirely free of problems.
-Given that this article explains why Go is my favorite programming language, it largely talks positively.
+Given that this article explains why Go is my favorite programming language, it focuses on the positives.
 I will mention a few issues in passing, though:

 * If you use Go packages which don’t offer a stable API, you might want to use a specific, known-working version.
 Your best bet is the [dep](https://github.com/golang/dep) tool, which is not part of the language at the time of writing.
 * Idiomatic Go code does not necessarily translate to the highest performance machine code, and the runtime comes at a (small) cost.
 In the rare cases where I found performance lacking, I successfully resorted to [cgo](https://golang.org/cmd/cgo/) or assembler.
 If your domain is hard-realtime applications or otherwise extremely performance-critical code, your mileage may vary, though.